Redocly/developer-portal-starter/reusables/for-developers/_platform_all_sign_up_as_a_seller_banner_sandbox_and_contact_support.md

-:::info Create Sandbox Account
+:::info Recommendation: Create Sandbox Account

-We recommend that you first sign up for a Fast Sandbox account at [sandbox.fast.co/business](https://sandbox.fast.co/business) so that you can test your integration with test cards before going live.
+[Sign up for a Fast Sandbox account](https://sandbox.fast.co/business-sign-up) so that you can test your integration with [test cards](https://stripe.com/docs/testing#cards) before going live.

 :::